 With the explosion of excitement around quantum technologies in the past few years, a variety of systems and platforms are being explored for applications in quantum sensing, communications, and computation.
 Atoms, as canonical quantum objects, offer many advantages for these technologies, including their identical physical properties in all locations and implementations, their distinct and well-known quantum transitions, and strong interactions with electromagnetic fields.
 At the University of Alberta, Lindsay LeBlanc’s laboratory explores how neutral alkali atoms can be used, ranging from fundamental studies of multilevel quantum control and the composition of many-body quantum matter, to applications-focused implementations including quantum memories and quantum magnetometry.

-Pascale Virally – Quantum Optics
+Stephane Virally – Quantum Optics

 Tuesday, 16 September, 6:00PM Eastern